What is the Corruption Perceptions Index?

 What are the criteria in determining which surveys are used?

-TI seeks excellent data for the CPI and, to qualify, the data has to be well documented, and it has to be sufficient to permit a judgment on its reliability.
+TI seeks excellent data for the CPI and, to qualify, the data has to be well documented, and it has to be sufficient to permit a judgement on its reliability.
 TI strives to ensure that the sources used are of the highest quality, that the survey work is performed with complete integrity and that the methodologies used to analyse findings are first class.
 TI is confident that these criteria apply to the CPI.
-A more detailed description of the underlying methodology has been written for the 2001 index and is available at our Website or at http://www.transparency.org.
+A more detailed description of the underlying methodology has been written for the 2002 index and is available at www.gwdg.de/~uwvw/2002_CPI_FD.pdf.
 The methodology used is reviewed by a Steering Committee consisting of leading international experts in the fields of corruption, econometrics and statistics.
 Members of the Steering Committee make suggestions for improving the CPI, but the management of TI takes the final decisions on the methodology used.
 Consequently, neither the CPI methodology nor its presentation modality ought to be interpreted as necessarily constituting endorsement by the Steering Committee or its individual members.

 TI requires at least three sources to be available for a country before considering the database sufficiently robust for that country to be ranked in the CPI.
 Countries for which there might be only one or two data sources available are not included in the CPI.
-Bangladesh, Dominican Republic, Guatemala, Honduras, Nicaragua, Pakistan, Panama, Trinidad & Tobago and Uruguay have been included because three sources are now available, but were not in 2000.
+Albania, Angola, Belarus, Ethiopia, Georgia, Haiti, Jamaica, Madagascar, Morocco, Paraguay and Sri Lanka have been included because three sources are now available, but were not in 2001.

 Is the country score a reliable measure of a country's perceived level of corruption?